FurryCoders/FALocalRepo/README.md

 All search fields support regex, that means that for example to find 'dragon' you can either use 'dragon' or a section of it like 'dra', or something like `dr.*n` (match 'dr' then any number `*` of characters `.` followed by 'n').
 More informations on regex syntax on [Wikipedia](https://en.wikipedia.org/wiki/Regular_expression) while a more complete reference can be found on [www.regular-expressions.info](https://www.regular-expressions.info/refquick.html).
 Even though regex is supported it is not necessary, without regex syntax the search function will still match any field that contains the text inserted.

     1. `Author`<br>
-    Author name is matched with regex support
+    Author name is matched with regex support.

     2. `Title`<br>
-    Title is matched using regex, like the title
+    Title is matched using regex, like the title.

     3. `Tags`<br>
     Tags are matched using regex as well, but with added support for negative matches.
 For example to search all submissions whose tags contain 'forest' but not 'autumn' you would type 'forest !autumn'.
 This is done surrounding tags to be included with `(?:.)*` and the tags to be excluded are enclosed in `(?!((?:.)*`tag`))`.<br>